-I think that's pretty straightforward.
-I was never much of a computer addict before (besides for writing novels and such).
-I never watched YouTube.
-But I've now actually been recommending stuff to people and browsing around.
+I was never much of a computer addict before, but I've now actually been recommending stuff to people and browsing around.
 Why?
 Because I can, I guess.
-My internet access, when I was underage and at home, was super limited.
-Lots of rules and blocks and firewalls and stuff.
+My internet access, when I was underage and at home, was limited.
+There were lots of rules and firewalls and stuff.
 I could basically just go on a few writing websites, the school website, my email, and later on, Facebook.
 The good news is that I'm still on a basic addiction level.
 Those of you who have YouTube problems even before starting college?
 Good luck.

 Rule #10 Addendum: Skype is one of the worst of these distractions.

-Yeah, if you ever get Skype (which I do highly recommend despite this little factoid), be prepared to be utterly caught up in it.
-I actually, um, missed orchestra yesterday partially because of Skype.
+Yeah, if you ever get Skype (which I do highly recommend), be prepared to be utterly caught up in it.
+I actually missed orchestra yesterday partially because of Skype.
 In my defense, I had a broken cello string anyway, so I couldn't have played, but still.
-It was bad.
-And I've been on Skype pretty much all the time for the past week, not just video chatting my mom, but also PMing my friends both at home, and from the writerly world.
-The other people whom I actually fit in with, you know.
+I've been on Skype pretty much all the time for the past week, not just video chatting my mom, but also PMing my friends both at home and from the writerly world.
+I actually fit in with them, you know.
 And it makes me feel happy and safe, but it's insanely distracting.
-So be aware.
-And try not to get too caught up in it.
-You don't want to miss your orchestra class, like silly old me.
+So try not to get too caught up in it.
+You don't want to miss your orchestra class, like me.

-On the first day of my English class, my professor immediately informed us all her first time in college she'd dropped out because she had been "majoring in drugs."
-So bringing drugs to class would be a bad idea, because she would know.
+On the first day of my English class, my professor immediately informed us all that her first time in college she'd dropped out because she had been "majoring in drugs."
+So bringing drugs to class would be a bad idea because she would know.
 It shocked me, but of course, this sort of thing is true for most professors.
 They've been through college; they know the stupid stuff you might try and pull off.
 They're not going to be fooled or fazed.